zacharydestefano89/travel-route-planner/README.md

 - **Modular Design**: Separate functions for each page/feature
 - **Error Handling**: Graceful handling of geocoding failures
 - **Responsive Layout**: Column-based layout for better UX

+### TSP Algorithms

+- **Held-Karp Algorithm**: Exact solution using dynamic programming (O(n²2ⁿ) time complexity)
+  - Used for problems with ≤12 locations
+  - Guarantees optimal solution
+  - Handles start/end location constraints
+- **Nearest Neighbor Heuristic**: Approximate solution for larger problems
+  - Used for problems with >12 locations
+  - Fast but may not be optimal
+  - Good for real-time applications

 ### File Structure